home-assistant/home-assistant.io/source/_components/mailgun.markdown

 Configuration variables:

-- **domain** (*Optional*): This is the domain name to be used when sending out mail.
+- **domain** (*Required*): This is the domain name to be used when sending out mail.
 Defaults to the first custom domain you have set up.
+In the
 - **sandbox** (*Optional*): Whether to use the sandboxed domain for outgoing mail.
 The `domain` item takes precedence over this.
 Defaults to `False`.
 - **api_key** (*Required*): This is the API token that has been generated in your Mailgun account.